TYPECASTINGSG/rpscript-docs/docs/tutorials/usage.md

 To add a module.
 ```
-rps install csv
+rps install csv        ;latest version
+rps install csv@0.1.2  ;specific version
 ```
-For the list of modules, please refer to [API Documentation](http://docs.rpscript.com/).

 To remove a module.
 ```
 rps remove csv
 ```

+For the list of modules, please refer to the [API Documentation](http://www.rpscript.com/).